nanochess/book-Atari/README.md

 Page 124, after the source code line _JMP M7_ there should be another line _M16:_ in order to define the label M16 to exit the loop. _Discovered by @MechPala (Twitter)_

+Page 164-165, for the assembly code lines saying _STA ENAM0_  the comment should read "Enable/Disable Missile 0". _Discovered by @MechPala (Twitter)_

 ### NOTES:

 These games are fully commented in my new book *Programming Games for Atari 2600*, including a crash course on 6507 programming!